Wendy-Ma/portfolio/books-price/part1/final_project_WendyMa.md

 ## Data source:
 Most of the data are from the America's Health Rankings Annual Report, National Sleep Foundation and Statista sleeping reports.
 In the the America's Health Rankings 2023 Annual Report
 I will explore the percentage of different group of people are affected by insufficient sleep.
-Using statistic data, I will look at the impact of insufficient sleep and the sleeping aids audience could use. https://www.americashealthrankings.org/explore/measures/reports/annual https://www.thensf.org/how-many-hours-of-sleep-do-you-really-need/ https://www.statista.com/statistics/1414465/leading-reasons-for-a-poor-nights-sleep/ https://www.statista.com/statistics/1310945/impact-of-sleep-select-aspects-life-sleep-us-by-gender/
+Using statistic data, I will look at the impact of insufficient sleep and the sleeping aids audience could use.

+https://www.americashealthrankings.org/explore/measures/reports/annual

+https://www.thensf.org/how-many-hours-of-sleep-do-you-really-need/

+https://www.statista.com/statistics/1414465/leading-reasons-for-a-poor-nights-sleep/

+https://www.statista.com/statistics/1310945/impact-of-sleep-select-aspects-life-sleep-us-by-gender/

+## Methods
+I will use shorthand and Tableau as building tools.